 The price of your home must attract enough attention among buyers and buyer Realtors to generate a “buzz” about your property.
 The hype and buzz created by a flurry of activity make your home that much more attractive to

 Isn’t it better to list the price higher and leave some room to negotiate?
-The price range I provide you includes a lower and higher end. is is all dependant on your goals, the presentation of your home, and market conditions.
-Many home owners want to list on the higher end of the range, and if you present a highly desirable product, it makes sense.
+The price range I provide you includes a lower and higher end.
+It is all dependent on your goals, the presentation of your home, and market conditions.
+Many homeowners want to list on the higher end of the range, and if you present a highly desirable product, it makes sense.
 If you get buyers to emotionally fall in love with your home, good things can happen.
-Just make note, listing little high should still fall within acceptable market range.
-If you stray as much as 5% out of market range, buyers are more likely to sit and wait for you to reduce your price.
-In some situations I am willing to list a property at whatever price you want within reason, but I will always be open and honest about what the sales data indicates and what the likely outcome is for each scenario.
+Just make a note, listing a little high should still fall within an acceptable market range.
+If you stray as much as 5% out of the market range, buyers are more likely to sit and wait for you to reduce your price.
+In some situations, I am willing to list a property at the price you want within reason, but I will always be open and honest about what the sales data indicates and what the likely outcome is for each scenario.

 What is an absorption rate or months of inventory?

 The Absorption rate or months of inventory (MOI for short) is deemed as the most accurate way to pinpoint whether a market is in favour of sellers or buyers.
 Found by comparing home sales versus how many listings are currently on the market, MOI essentially asks the question: How long would it take for every single property to sell if no new homes were put up for sale?
 The basic rule of thumb around months of inventory is as follows:

 - 0-2 months is a strong seller’s market with moderate to strong upward pressure on prices.

 - 2-4 months is a slight seller’s market with slight upward pressure on prices.